The Marketing OS for Criminal Defense law firms.

 • Per-charge-type cost-per-retained-case attribution — you see which marketing channel produces DUI clients vs felony vs domestic, and what each costs

 Reading this and recognizing your firm?
-Book a Diagnostic.
+Book a discovery call.

-The same OS, calibrated for each practice area's intake pattern.
+The same Marketing OS framework, calibrated for each practice area's intake pattern.

 Common ones.

-01 Do you work with law firms outside of personal injury?
+01 Do you only work with personal injury firms?

 02 Do you understand the bond-call workflow specifically?

 Yes.
-The bond-call window — from arrest through arraignment, with the family typically driving the retention decision — is the single most time-sensitive intake pattern across all four practice areas.
-Pillar 3 (Intake Conversions) is calibrated for this specifically: AI-powered after-hours response inside 5 minutes, family-member intake flow with relationship-and-defendant-info capture, and a neutral explanation of what to expect in the bail and arraignment process.
-(Note on ethics: Spartan does not install bondsman referral arrangements.
-Lawyer-bondsman referral fee structures are restricted or prohibited by most state bars.
-The OS provides neutral process information only.)
+The bond-call window — from arrest through arraignment, with the family usually driving the retention decision — is the single most time-sensitive intake pattern across all four practice areas.
+Pillar 3 (Intake Conversions) is calibrated for this specifically: human-driven, AI-supported after-hours response inside five minutes, family-member intake flow with relationship-and-defendant-info capture, and a neutral explanation of what to expect in the bail and arraignment process.
+The first message a panicked family member receives at 2 a.m. shouldn't be voicemail — it should be acknowledgment, a callback time window, and clear information about the immediate next steps.
+(Note on ethics: we don't install bondsman referral arrangements.
+Lawyer-bondsman referral fee structures are restricted or prohibited by most state bars — the OS provides neutral process information only.)

 03 We do DUI, felony, and traffic — different audiences.
 Does the OS handle that?

 Yes.
 Pillar 5 (Reporting & Attribution) installs per-charge-type attribution so you see which marketing channels produce which case types.
 DUI traffic tends to be search-driven and local; felony traffic tends to be referral-and-trust-signal-driven; traffic-defense leads behave more like consumer purchases.
-The OS doesn't force them into the same funnel — your intake dashboard surfaces them by type, and your marketing scorecard tracks each one against its own per-source attribution.
+The OS doesn't force them through the same intake path — your intake dashboard surfaces them by type, and your scorecard tracks each one against its own per-source attribution.
+Most CD firms find the type splits drive different Pillar 2 (Lead Generation) emphases — one channel mix produces DUI, a different channel mix produces felony referrals.

 04 Most of our intake comes from family members, not the defendant.
 Does the system handle that?

 Yes — and this is one of the leakiest gaps in most CD intake systems.
-Generic intake scripts assume the caller is the prospective client.
+Generic intake scripts assume the caller is the firm's future client.
 For Criminal Defense, an estimated 50–70% of bond-window calls come from a spouse, parent, or sibling — not the defendant.
 The OS installs a separate family-member intake flow that captures the relationship, the defendant's name and current location, the charge if known, the bail status if known, and the family member's authority to retain.
+This converts dramatically better than dropping family-member callers into a defendant-assumed intake script.

 05 We charge flat fees and hourly — no contingency.
 Does your system handle that?

 Yes.
 Criminal Defense is flat-fee or hourly — contingency fees are prohibited in criminal matters in every U.S. state, and the OS does not assume a contingency model.
 Fee structure (flat-fee retainers, hourly engagements, payment plans, milestone billing) lives in your practice-management software (Clio, MyCase, PracticePanther).
-The OS installs intake-to-engagement workflow on top of that.
+The OS installs intake-to-engagement workflow on top of that — capturing fee discussion at intake, automating retainer-agreement delivery, tracking payment-plan status.
+The marketing side of the OS doesn't touch the fee model; the operational side respects it.

-06 How do state bar advertising restrictions affect what Spartan can deliver in the Sprint?
+06 How do state bar advertising restrictions affect what you can deliver?

 Materially.
 Criminal Defense has tighter state-bar advertising rules than PI in most states — comparative claims ("best DUI lawyer"), case-result statistics ("90% dismissal rate"), client testimonials, and dramatizations are restricted or require disclaimers depending on jurisdiction.
-Spartan's Sprint workflow includes attorney sign-off on all charge-type landing-page copy, ad creative, and case-result language before anything goes live.
-You (or your designated firm attorney) approve all client-facing claims for compliance.
+Every workflow we install includes attorney sign-off on all charge-type landing-page copy, ad creative, and case-result language before anything goes live.
+We install the system; you (or your designated firm attorney) approve all client-facing claims for compliance.
+We don't write what we can't substantiate, and we don't ship copy past you that hasn't been bar-reviewed.

 Stop running your firm without a system.